The person at the center of this case

 Start here

-Why did Ingram take only his passport and leave all other identification and valuables behind?
+Why would Ingram take only his passport and leave all other identification, money, and vehicle behind if he planned to travel?

-Richard Luther Ingram, a U.S. Army Reserve soldier and survivalist, disappeared on May 9, 2009, from the Rainier Inn Army Lodging Hotel at Fort Lewis, Washington, leaving behind all belongings except his passport.
-He had recently returned from overseas vacation, complained of memory loss and headaches, and his family reported he sent emails expressing suicidal thoughts.
-His current whereabouts remain unknown, and investigators seek information about his disappearance and potential survival in the Pacific Northwest wilderness.
+Richard Luther Ingram, a U.S. Army Reserve soldier and survivalist, disappeared on May 9, 2009, from the Rainier Inn Army Lodging Hotel at Fort Lewis, Washington, leaving behind all personal belongings except his passport.
+He had recently returned from overseas vacation, complained of memory loss and headaches, and his family reported receiving emails from him expressing suicidal thoughts.
+His current whereabouts remain unknown, and investigators continue seeking information about the circumstances of his disappearance and whether he may have voluntarily left the area or encountered foul play.

 Try asking